Rei-SwitchBot/faq/en-us-second-reply/Floor Lamp.md

 ---

 ---
-### How to Reset SwitchBot Floor Lamp

-Press and hold the power button and music mode button on the floor lamp for 8 seconds until it cycles through red, green, and blue to initialize the device.
-Please note that initializing the device will erase all settings and Wi-Fi information.
-Thanks for your understanding.

----
 ### Troubleshooting SwitchBot Floor Lamp Won't Connect to Wi-Fi and Can't Be Added to SwitchBot App

 Thank you for the information provided.